Director of the Oregon Center for the Arts at Southern Oregon University: David R. Humphrey

 The Music Program is fully accredited by the National Association of Schools of Music.
 The faculty is dedicated to promoting a positive, student-centered environment in which students-by performance, creative activity, research, scholarship, and teaching opportunities-develop the skills, independence of thought, and discipline to fulfill their musical aspirations.

 The following organizations are open to all students: Concert Choir and Wind Ensemble.
-All other organizations are open to all qualified students by instructor consent: Chamber Choir, Jefferson State Choral Coalition, Jazz Band, Opera Workshop, Rogue Valley Symphony Orchestra, Raider Band, Youth Symphony of Southern Oregon, Saxophone/Clarinet Ensemble, Percussion Ensemble, Percussion Quartet, Woodwind Quintet, Gamelan Ensemble, Horn Quartet, Saxophone Orchestra, Brass Quintet, Guitar Ensemble, Jazz Combos, and Chamber Ensembles.
+All other organizations are open to all qualified students by instructor consent: Chamber Choir, Jefferson State Choral Coalition, Jazz Band, Opera Workshop, Rogue Valley Symphony Orchestra, Raider Band, Youth Symphony of Southern Oregon, Saxophone/Clarinet Ensemble, Percussion Ensemble, Left Edge Percussion, Commercial Music Ensemble, Maraval Rd.
+Steel Band, Woodwind Quintet, Gamelan Ensemble, Horn Quartet, Saxophone Orchestra, Brass Quintet, Guitar Ensemble, Jazz Combos, and Chamber Ensembles.
 In addition to serving as an integral part of the musical training of majors, these organizations enable nonmajors to participate in musical performances.

 Performance scholarships are available to outstanding students who are planning to major in music.
 These scholarships are awarded on the basis of a performance audition held in February for the following academic year.
 Scholarship applications are available online at www.sou.edu/music.